Do you struggle to keep the humidity where it needs to be for ball pythons?

 In both cases, the risk of injury is high, but more importantly, the risk of infection rises.

-Once infected, it’s important to take your ball python to the vet as soon as possible for treatment.
+Once infected, it’s essential to take your ball python to the vet as soon as possible for treatment.

-However, these problems are often easily avoidable by keeping the relative humidity at a consistent 50-60%.
+However, these problems are often easily avoidable by keeping the relative humidity consistent at 50-60%.

 How is this done?

-The next section deals with the information you may need.
+The following section deals with the information you may need.

-6 Ways To Keep Humidity Up In Ball Python Tank
+9 Ways To Keep Ball Python Tank Humidity Up

-This section talks about the different ways and tips you may wish to use to keep your ball python tank’s relative humidity.
+This section talks about the different ways to maintain your ball python tank’s relative humidity.

 Remember to keep track of the tank’s relative humidity with a good hygrometer.